bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-8-for-loops.rst

 |Groupwork| Programming Challenge : Turtles Drawing Shapes
 ----------------------------------------------------------

-.. |repl link| raw:: html

-   <a href="https://replit.com/@BerylHoffman/Java-Swing-Turtle" target="_blank">replit link</a>

 In the last exercise, you used a for-loop to have the turtle draw a square.
-Use the Active Code window below or this |repl link| to have yertle draw the following shapes using loops.
+Use the Active Code window below or this `replit link <https://replit.com/@BerylHoffman/Java-Swing-Turtle>`_ to have yertle draw the following shapes using loops.
 We encourage you to work in pairs.

 1. Have yertle draw an equilateral triangle using a loop.
 How many times should the loop run?
 Remember that it ran 4 times for a square, so how many for a triangle?
 What angle should you use for the turns?
 One way to figure this out is to notice that to complete a shape, all the exterior angles should add up to 360 degrees.
 So, for a square 4x90 = 360.